davidgraeff/braintree-payment-graphql-rs/readme.md

 }
 ```

-## Testing

-This crate contains full integration tests, including creating a customer, enumerate customers, delete customers,
-create transactions, check transactions, charge payments, vault payments.
-A valid "credentials.json" file with the "Sandbox" environment must be present.

-Start test runs with `cargo test` as usual.

 ## Disclaimer and Limitations

 Note that this is an unofficial library, provided as-is, with no support whatsoever by Braintree.
 The generator tool uses a modified branch of the graphql-client crate until 0.9 is released.

 MIT licensed.
 Pull requests are welcome.

-## For maintainers

-Update the Braintree schema file with `cd braintree-queries-generator && ./update_schema.sh`.
-Run `cargo run -p braintree-queries-generator` in this directory to update the generated query/mutation files.

 Cheers,
 David Graeff